 Who Claims the Kids on Their Tax Return?

-For tax purposes, under IRS rules, only the “custodial” parent can claim a “qualifying” child as a dependent exemption on the parent’s tax return.
+For tax purposes, under Internal Revenue Service (IRS) rules, only the “custodial” parent can claim a “qualifying” child as a dependent exemption on the parent’s tax return.
 A qualifying child under IRS rules is, generally, any child under age 19 that lives with one or both of the parents.

 - The child sleeps at that parent’s home